 Our Mission Statement

-The mission of the Polish Heritage Society is to develop a spirit of pride and sharing of polish history, culture and traditions.
+The mission of the Polish Heritage Society is to develop a spirit of pride and sharing of Polish history, culture and traditions.

 Why?